kubk/mobx-log/README.md

 ### mobx-logger
-Work-in-progress logger for Mobx 6+
+Work-in-progress logger for Mobx 6+.
+It logs Mobx actions, observables and computeds.
+It also uses custom Chrome formatters, so you won't see awkward `[Proxy, Proxy]` in your console anymore.

 ### Installation